bomeara/hunting_invasive_species_with_htcondor/condor-examples/README.md

 The examples include:

   - _QuickStart_, which is HTCondor's quick start example for Windows.
+  - _QuickStartLinux_, which is HTCondor's quick start example for Linux.
   - _LearnR_, which is a very simple R example if R is installed on the local Widnows machine.
   - _R-Rtools-sandbox_, which demonstrates how to sandbox R and Rtools